mahananda96/StackOverflow-Survey-Results/README.md

 ⦁	Question 2: Do having higher degree increase chances of having a higher salary then normal than others?
 ⦁	Question 3: Do Having higher degree increase chances of having a high job satisfaction in a full time developer job?
 ⦁	Question 4: Do Having higher degree increase chances of career satisfaction level?

+# Installation
+No libraries were required to dowmload and install to run this Notebook.
+All necessary packages are pre imported in the Notebook

 # File Descriptions
 There is a notebook in this repository which shows the required caluculations and analysis regarding the resuts deduced.